-CONCORD, N.H., November 30, 2016 — Duncraft, a family-owned business located in Concord, provides hunger relief within the immediate community by donating to the Open Door Community Kitchen in Penacook.
+CONCORD, N.H. — Duncraft, a family-owned business located in Concord, provides hunger relief within the immediate community by donating to the Open Door Community Kitchen in Penacook.
 An independent, local non-profit organization, the Open Door provides hot meals to those in need, while providing between 2,400 to 2,700 meals per year and operating “on a donation budget of $2,000,” according to Mike Dunn, owner of Duncraft and server at the Open Door Community Kitchen.

 “The Open Door Community Kitchen serves free hot and nutritious meals every Monday and Wednesday,” according to the Open Door Community Kitchen’s webpage.
 “Approximately 200 to 225 meals are served each month.
 Anyone who comes to the door is welcome – without question or qualification.”